Hyria’s virtual recruitment forum proves more popular with visitors than the in-person event

 Increased Visitor Numbers Defy Expectations

-- Event material is available 24/7 so can reach job seekers living anywhere in the world who would not travel to attend your event.
+• Event material is available on-demand 24/7 so can reach job seekers living anywhere in the world who would not travel to attend your event.

-- Students and employers don’t have to travel long distances to attend the event.
+• Students and employers don’t have to travel long distances to attend the event.
+It is also easier to attend for students with limiting physical disabilities, providing more equal opportunity for all.

-- You can send a friend a link to interesting jobs at the event.
+• You can send a friend a link to interesting job openings and contact information at the upcoming event.

-Heidi’s Top Tip for Content Producers and Event Organisers
+Top Tips for Virtual Event Content Producers and Event Organisers

 “Collect materials from exhibitors at the time of registration.
 It saves time for both exhibitors and event organisers if companies upload their presentation materials to the cloud themselves, removing the need for email attachments.
 It’s then easy for event organisers to upload and create content in ThingLink.”